Localization and splitting of a quantum droplet with a potential defect: Static droplet configurations

 To linearize the eGPE~(\ref{dimless_eGPE}), we deploy a small amplitude ($\epsilon \ll1$) perturbation to the stationary solutions, $\psi^{(0)}(x)$, according to

 In this expression, [$a(x)$, $b(x)$] represents the eigenvector with eigenfrequency $\omega=\omega_{R}+i\,\omega_{I}$.
+Here, $\omega_R$ ($\omega_I$) corresponds to the real (imaginary) part of the eigenfrequency.
 Inserting the aforementioned ansatz into Eq.~(\ref{dimless_eGPE}) and keeping terms of $\mathcal{O}(\varepsilon)$ allows the extraction of a linearized set of equations that has been reported, for instance, in Refs.~\cite{tylutki2020collective,katsimiga2023solitary,katsimiga2023interactions}.
 The relevant equations are subsequently solved numerically yielding the ensuing discrete eigenfrequencies, due to the presence of the external trap, and eigenvectors providing access to the spectrum of the system and thus allowing us to deduce its stability properties.
 It is apparent that a configuration is deemed stable as long as $\omega_I=0$; otherwise instabilities occur.
 On the other hand, $\omega_R$ captures the collective excitation frequencies of the respective configuration and their behavior as a function of a system parameter.